Alamao4523/VALKYRON-AGI/README.md

 ---

 ## ⚠️ Disclaimer
-This tool is for **security research and reverse engineering learning only**.
+This tool is for **security automation research learning only**.
 Please read the following terms carefully before use, and your use of the tool shall be deemed as acceptance of all terms:
 *   This tool is a free closed-source project, intended solely for security research, reverse engineering learning and compliance technical scenario testing, and must be uninstalled within 24 hours after use;
 *   This tool is a general technical debugging tool that does not provide targeted functions, debugging methods or exclusive adaptation for any application, with no preset debugging targets or customized operation schemes;
 *   It is strictly prohibited to use this tool for commercial profit, undermining the fairness of application operation, illegally intruding into others' systems, stealing data, or any other acts that violate national laws, regulations and public order and good morals;